hoodiehq/hoodie/CONTRIBUTING.md

 5. Open a Pull Request using your branch with a clear title and description.

 Optionally, you can help us with these things.
-But don’t worry if they are too complicated, we can help you out and teach you as we go :)
+But don’t worry if they are too complicated, we can help you out and teach you as we go. :)

 1. Update your branch to the latest changes in the upstream master branch.
 You can do that locally with